codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

       :alt: Announcement Message

   ..
-Note:: To view a history of all announcements sent in the parent course, click the **View Sent Notification** link.
+Note:: To view a history of all announcements sent in the parent course, click the **View Sent Announcements** link.

 4. When an instructor opens the course, a banner is displayed indicating that their is an announcement for the course.